solenedel/solenedel/README.md

 - Started learning HTML and CSS

 **2021 - May**
-- Graduated from university (major: environmental science) 🎓
+- Graduated from university 🎓
 - Started learning JavaScript

  **2021 - July**